- You can bulk delete emails on Gmail using the web, as the mobile app does not work well for this purpose.

 Delete Emails By Date Range

 Now, it’s time to specify the date range of these emails you want to delete.
 This is important, as it allows you to really narrow down the search and prevent the deletion of recent emails that may be important.
-So, let’s say 2024 emails are important to you, and if you want to delete much older emails spanning from 2021-2023, you can do that here.
+So, let’s say all 2025 emails are important to you, and if you want to delete much older emails spanning from 2021-2023, you can do that here.

-In the Date within drop-down menu, you can select up to 1 year of emails.
-Then, in the calendar box beside it, if you select let’s say January of 2021, that will target emails from January 2020 to January 2021.
+In the Date within the drop-down menu, you can select up to 1 year of emails.
+Then, in the calendar box beside it, if you select let’s say January 2021, that will target emails from January 2020 to January 2021.

 Delete Emails Category-Wise